Mana004/Mana004/README.md

 ### 🚀 About Me

-- 🎓 Final year CS student with a strong foundation in **Data Structures & Algorithms**
+- 🎓 Third year CS student with a strong foundation in **Data Structures & Algorithms**
 - 💻 I build fast, scalable, and clean APIs using **Express.js**, **Flask**, and **FastAPI**
 - ☁️ Gained cloud fundamentals through **AWS Cloud Practitioner** knowledge
 - 🧩 I love solving problems on **LeetCode** and **GeeksforGeeks**